 Business Improvement Grant

-Click to download a 2013 BIG application form here
+Click to download a 2014 BIG application form. here

 The goal of the Mission Business Improvement Grant (B. I. G.) is to support local businesses through funding for exterior building repairs or improvements and qualified energy efficiency improvements.

-Applicants will be reimbursed at half of their approved costs, with the City’s share not to exceed $10,000 per project, $2,000 per sign or $35,000 per property over the life of the program.
-Electric Vehicle (EV) charging stations will be reimbursed at 75% or up to $3,000 of the cost of installation and will not count towards the lifetime maximum of the program.
+Applicants will be reimbursed at one-half (50%) of their approved costs, with the City’s share not to exceed $10,000 per project annually or $2,000 per sign.
+Energy efficiency improvement projects including Electric Vehicle (EV) charging stations will be reimbursed at three-quarters (75%) of their approved costs, with the City's share not to exceed $10,000 per project annually.

 BIG is open to any properties in the City of Mission with Commercial, Industrial, Main Street, Mixed Use, or Business Park District zoning.